 That doesn’t mean there aren’t good choices for you, though.

-For example, recruiting isn’t a bad job or career, especially when looking for entry-level positions as a recent graduate.
+For example, being a recruiter isn’t a bad job or career choice, especially when looking for entry-level positions as a recent graduate.

 I personally learned a ton working as a Recruiter, was well-paid, and it gave me the knowledge and inspiration to start this website which turned into my full-time business now!